Accelerated Reader Program

 •Keep all students challenged.
 Students are guided to books where the level of difficulty is neither too hard nor too easy—the level at which optimal learning takes place.

 Students in First through Eighth grades participate in the Accelerated Reader Program.

-Students are introduced to Spanish in First through Fifth grades and have daily Spanish class in Sixth through Eighth grades.
+Students are introduced to Spanish in Kindergarten through Fifth grades and have daily Spanish class in Sixth through Eighth grades.

-Students in First through Eighth grades have the opportunity to participate in academic competitions such as the Art Festival, Creative Writing, Geography Bee, Spelling Bee, Science Fair, and Reading Fair.
+Students in First through Eighth grades have the opportunity to participate in academic competitions such as the Art Festival, Creative Writing, Geography Bee, Spelling Bee, Science Fair, Reading Fair, and the Speech Meet.

 Junior High Electives

 Students in Sixth through Eighth grades have the opportunity to choose an elective to participate in each year.
 Some examples of electives offered are cooking, photography, woodworking, fitness classes, and nutrition.